Davie504: Personal life

-Biale grew up in Albisola Superiore of Savona, Italy.
+Biale grew up in Albisola Superiore, a comune of Savona, Italy.
 The number '504' in his nickname is a reference to his day and month of birth, 5 April.
 He attended the University of Genoa before dropping out to focus on his YouTube career.
 He later studied music production at a college in London.
 He moved to Brighton in 2017.
+In a 2013 Q&A video, Biale cited Flea, Gene Simmons, Marcus Miller and Victor Wooten as some of his favorite bass players.

-Biale's wife, who is also a bassist, is indigenous Taiwanese.
+Biale's wife, also a bassist, is indigenous Taiwanese.
 They met after she viewed Biale's content online and connected with him.
-They got married in October 2022.
-He lived in Taiwan during the COVID-19 pandemic before relocating to Italy in 2022.
+They were married in October 2022.